srothh/ppmrob/README.md

 docker compose down
 ``
 ## Custom nodes
-For own custom nodes, modify paths and names in the dockerfiles and add to docker-compose.yaml.
+To create custom nodes, recreate the folder structure for your node, edit the variables PACKAGE_NAME and LAUNCH_FILE in the Dockerfile and add the node/service to the docker-compose.yml file.